Get insider access

 4. Best Budget Over-Ear Headphones

 These headphones also have a V-shaped sound profile that packs extra bass while vocals and lead instruments sound bright.
 You can tune their sound to suit your preferences using their companion app's graphic EQ and presets.
-Unfortunately, there's a difference in sound quality depending on if the ANC is on or off.
-They also aren't very breathable, and some users have noticed their unit's headband break or crack over time.
+Unfortunately, there's a difference in sound quality depending on whether the ANC is on or off.
+They also aren't very breathable, and some users have had their unit's headband break or crack over time.
 Still, they're worth a look if you're shopping on a budget.

 Check out our article on the best budget and cheap headphones for more budget-friendly options.